Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 	- Working with the [[Mission Circle]] to grow the Validators network while ensuring stability and security through just and fair reward mechanisms

 ### Where / When
-- Round up: bi-weekly community call 30min facillitated by the [[Governance Circle]]
+- Round up: bi-weekly community call presenting reports of the ([[General Circle]]) and other activity.
+- Governance: S3 meeting every 2-6 weeks.

 ### Who